NoroffFEU/development-platforms/postgreSQL-case-study.md

 * Asynchronous replication
      Asynchronous is the standard in PostgreSQL to replicate data.
 It's a reliable and easy way to distribute data making setups more failsafe.
 * Multi-version concurrency control(MVCC)
     MVCC is an advanced technique for improving database performance in a multi-user environment.
+* Point in time recovery(PITR)
+* Write-ahead logging(WAL)
+* Full support for foreign keys, joins, views, triggers, and stored procedures, in many languages.
+* Supports storage of binary large objects(blob) including pictures, sounds, and videos.
+* Full-text search

 Read more: https://www.postgresql.org/about/featurematrix/